 But such cash for car sales is a thing of the past now.
 The government has put its foot down, bearing down on cash payments for scrap metals.
 Taking a strong stand against tax 0evasion and car theft, the NSW government has introduced the cash ban, prohibiting scrap metal buyers from paying cash for their purchases.

 The prevalence of cash payments for scrap cars made it easy for some dodgy cash for car dealers to evade tax.
 And that, along with pressure to crack down on car thefts in Sydney, is what has pushed the NSW government to implement the cash ban.

 With cash payments deemed illegal, cash for car dealers can only make payments through EFTPOS or by cheques, ensuring every transaction is documented and traceable.
 Furthermore, the scrap metal buyers should also have proper documentation of who they’re buying the scrap cars from, the VIN number of the vehicle (for vehicle identification purposes) and other relevant information.

 Police Can Enter & Search A Cash for Car Business Premise Without A Warrant

-The new laws also bestow police with the power to enter and search a cash for car business premises without a search warrant.
-If there’s reasonable doubt that illegal activities are being carried out on the premise, then the police can conduct a search.
+The new laws also bestow police with the power to enter and search cash for car business premises without a search warrant.
+If there’s reasonable doubt that illegal activities are being carried out on the premises, the police can search.